Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-The Environment, Economic Growth and Transport Scrutiny Committee of Lancashire County Council is scheduled to meet on Thursday, 29 January 2026.
-The meeting's agenda includes discussions on employment initiatives, the committee's work programme, and a review of street works.
+The Environment, Economic Growth and Transport Scrutiny Committee of Lancashire County Council met on Thursday, 29 January 2026, to discuss the Get Lancashire Working

 Get Lancashire Working

-a large-scale supported employment programme launched in the summer of 2025.
-The committee is asked to note the publication of the Get Lancashire Working Plan
+programme, a large-scale supported employment scheme that launched in the summer of 2025.

 Environment, Economic Growth and Transport Scrutiny Committee Work Programme 2025/26